Elizabeth V. Spelman: Influences on feminist philosophy

 Spelman presents many ideas that impact the branch of feminist philosophy.
 Spelman "holds that social conditioning creates femininity" and therefore all around the world a definition of femininity is different.
 Though she does believe that women raised in different cultures are different, she also believes all women have something in common to one another.

 Another point that Spelman emphasizes is that of social standings.
 She states, "no woman is subject to any form of oppression simply because she is a woman; which forms of oppression she is subject to depend on what "kind" of woman she is".
 Just like men, women are treated differently based upon race, religion, sexual orientation, etc. Each of which play a part in how a woman is seen in society.

+Personal life and death

+Spelman passed away on December 26, 2025 after a brief illness.